 The Choctaw Country Club Today

 This two-story building houses a large clubhouse on the second floor.
 It is used by both members and non-members for special events, including reunions, wedding receptions, parties, and corporate meetings.
 It includes a fully equipped kitchen, a full bar, a large carpeted meeting and dining area, a dance floor, and a bandstand.
 A private outdoor balcony provides spectacular views of the greens and pool area.
-The building was constructed so that the entrances to both the first floor and second floor are at ground level.
-This is due to the land sloping downwards from front to back.
-The lower floor has a small cafeteria, a private lounge, pro shop, bathrooms, and locker facilities.
+The building was constructed so that the entrances to both the first and second floors are at ground level.
+This is due to the land sloping downward from front to back.
+The lower floor has a small cafeteria, a private lounge, a pro shop, bathrooms, and locker facilities.

 In 2010, the greens were upgraded again.
 Champions Bermuda grass was installed along with an updated irrigation system.

-Choctaw Country Club and Golf Course also offers a driving range with target pins at 100,135, 150 and 200 yards, which is free for members and includes unlimited balls.
+Choctaw Country Club and Golf Course also offers a driving range with target pins at 100,135, 150, and 200 yards.
+It is free for members and includes unlimited balls.
 There is also a short game area.
 Target flags there are located at 40, 60, and 80 yards.

-The country club also offers a large 40-foot by 20-foot in-ground swimming pool.
+The country club also offers a large 40-by-20-foot in-ground swimming pool.
 The fenced pool consists of a large lounge area with furniture and tables.